Dying to Self

-The Lord of lords and the King of kings is calling us to be His disciples so that our lives will bring eternal rewards, glorify God, and serve a use in other human beings’ lives.
+Jesus is calling us to be His disciples so that our lives will bring eternal Glory to God.

-However, there is strong resistance in us.
+However, there is often strong resistance in us.
 When God created us in His own image and likeness, He also created us with free will.
-We have the freedom to choose life or death, to obey God or Satan, and to walk under obedience to either our own desires or the desires of Jesus.
+We have the freedom to choose life or death.
+To walk under obedience to either our own desires or the desires of Jesus.

 Have you ever thought of a physically dead person?
 What are some of the differences between a dead and living person?

 Dead people do not respond as living people do because their bodies are dead and decaying.
-Our old “selves” are like these dead bodies; and after being born again with new wills, we are in a battle where Satan wants our “selves” to respond the way we used to when obeying our old wills.
+Our old “selves” are like these dead bodies.

-Dying to self means denying an attitude of self-seeking and egoism, surrendering our dreams, plans, goals, and wealth to God’s will.
+Dying to self means denying an attitude of self-seeking and egoism.
 It is putting God as a hero in our lives by making ourselves a zero.
 We are to count ourselves dead to sin and all fleshly passion and live for Jesus.
 “Count yourself dead to sin but alive to God in Christ Jesus” (Romans 6:11).